Mochimochi07/Golang_codes/README.md

 # Golang_codes
 This is my no framework Golang repository which i will store random programs.

-will start posting in november until nov 30
+will start posting in months of November

 I use Golang because of its ease of use, great performance and strong security.